 AI continues to garner much-deserved attention from business leaders for its transformational potential.
 However, all this enthusiasm has also brought a persistent concern: How will AI be regulated?

 This ongoing uncertainty has been identified as the top barrier to AI adoption in recent KPMG surveys.
 With the passage of the European Union (EU) Parliament’s Artificial Intelligence Act (AI Act), many organisations will now start to gain clarity as they navigate the specifics of this first-of-its-kind legislation.
-The EU Parliament has already approved the Commission’s draft, and the law is expected to take effect in June or July 2024.
+It was published in the Official Journal of the European Union on 12 July 2024 and entered into force on 1 August 2024.
 Get an overview of everything you need to know here.

 The idea behind the AI Act is that the higher the risk of an AI system, the more stringent are the associated requirements and obligations.
 AI regulation is intended to increase user confidence in AI within the EU and thereby create better conditions for innovation for manufacturers and users of AI applications.
 The EU AI Act casts a wide net, affecting any organisation that uses AI technology as part of products or services delivered in the EU.